bmwcca/chapter-wordpress-theme/wp-content/plugins/the-events-calendar/readme.txt

 = Event Ticketing =

 Collect free RSVPs with Event Tickets or add paid ticketing features with [Event Tickets Plus](http://m.tri.be/18wg), including the ability to sell tickets, collect sales, and manage attendees all from within your WordPress dashboard!
-Works with your favorite eCommerce plugin (WooCommerce, Shopp, Easy Digital Downloads, or WP E-Commerce).
+Works with your favorite eCommerce plugin (WooCommerce or Easy Digital Downloads).

 = Bulk Event Import =